William-g7/BC-Cancer-Event-Management-System/submissions/CALC-SHEET.md

 1. The user enters their username in the input field provided by the getUserLogin function in the loginPageComponent.

-2. When the user presses Enter, the application stores the username in the browser's session storage, updates the local state , and sets the username in the spreadSheetClient object
+2. When the user presses Enter, the application stores the username in the browser's session storage, updates the local state , and sets the username in the SpreadSheetClient object

 3. When making requests to the server, the username is included in the request body.